Rating and value of works, drawings, paintings by Gen Paul

 Artist's rating and value

-With their unique style, Gen Paul's works are highly popular with collectors.
-Their market value remains stable and high overall, although certain categories of work, such as paintings from the 1920s, are among the artist's most prized.
-Some of Genre Paul's paintings can fetch hundreds of thousands of euros at auction, as demonstrated by his painting Le joueur de guitare, which sold for €140,000 at Artcurial in 2008.
+With their unique style, Gen Paul's works are a great success with collectors.
+Market values remain stable and high overall, although certain categories of work, such as paintings from the 1920s, are among the artist's most prized.

 Technique used